Iowa Baby With Rare Disease Needs Your Help

 Doing their own research, the family found well-known cell and neuroscientist researcher Dr. Paola Leone, who’s been working on a cure for Canavan disease for the last 20 years.
 Leone has found a gene and stem cell therapy that has proven to cure Canavan disease in mice and she's hopeful the children will lead happy and productive lives after having the therapy.
 Tobin is one of only four children selected to take part in this potentially life-saving clinical trial.
 However, there is still a significant amount of money that needs to be raised to start the clinical trials.
 Here's what you can do to help!

-Please help us raise additional money to fund this clinical research and make a miracle for little Tobin.
+Please consider donating to fund this clinical research and make a miracle for little Tobin.